bugthing/bugthing.github.com/_posts/13-04-2017-simple-bash-s3-upload.md

 layout: default
 categories: blog
 tags: linux cli
-title: A tip for users of sudo
+title: A simple bash script to move files to S3
 ---
 A directory is getting filled with little files containing log data, you wanna keep it but only kind archive style... ship it to S3!